JustinMShea/phoenixdown/README.md

 ![](uw_thesis_rmd.png)

-Or if you're not using RStudio, run this line to create a new PhD thesis from the template:
+Or if you're not using RStudio, run this line in your R console to create a new PhD thesis from the template:

 ```r
 rmarkdown::draft('index.Rmd', template = 'thesis', package = 'huskydown', create_dir = TRUE)
 ```

+### Day-to-day writing of the thesis

-4) Edit the individual chapter R Markdown files to write your thesis.
+You need to edit the individual chapter R Markdown files to write your thesis.

+You can write in the Rmd files without RStudio (in fact RStudio lacks some convienences for writing, such as live spell-checking and live word count).

+So you may prefer to do some writing and editing your Rmd files in your favourite text editor.
+I frequently use [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/), and [Emacs](https://www.gnu.org/software/emacs/).
+But I come back to RStudio to create the PDF and work on the R code in my documents.

+While writing, you should `git commit` your work frequently, after every major activity on your thesis.
+For example, every few paragraphs or or section of text, and after major step of analysis development.
+You should `git push` at the end of each work session before you leave your computer or change task.
+For gentle novice-friendly guide to getting starting with using Git with R and RStudio, see <http://happygitwithr.com/>.

 ## Rendering

-To render your thesis, open `index.Rmd` in RStudio and then hit the "knit" button.
+To render your thesis into a PDF, open `index.Rmd` in RStudio and then hit the "knit" button.
 To change the output formats between PDF, gitbook and Word , look at the `output:` field in `index.Rmd`and comment-out the formats you don't want.

-Alternatively, if you're not using RStudio, you can use this from the R console:
+Alternatively, if you're not using RStudio, you can use this from the R console, assuming your have set the `'index/` directory as your working directory:

 ```r
 bookdown::render_book('index.Rmd', huskydown::thesis_pdf(latex_engine = 'xelatex'))